Ecology and Evolutionary Biology

 Overview

-Strong links exist between the Department of Ecology and Evolutionary Biology (EEB) and the Royal Ontario Museum, the Centre for Global Change, and the School of the Environment.
-The University owns a nearby field station dedicated to ecological and evolutionary research (the Koffler Scientific Reserve).
-The department also has a partnership with the Ontario Ministry of Natural Resources and Forestry that helps provide access to infrastructure, including lab facilities in Algonquin Provincial Park, funding, and long-term data sets.
+The EEB graduate program is home to over 60 faculty members specializing in ecology and evolution.
+Professors supervising graduate students are located on all three campuses of the University (St. George, Mississauga, Scarborough) as well as at the Royal Ontario Museum (ROM).
+The EEB department enjoys strong links with the Data Science Institute, the Centre for Global Change, the School of Cities, the School of the Environment, and the ROM.
+The Koffler Scientific Reserve, a nearby field station owned by the University, is dedicated to ecological and evolutionary research.
+The department also has partnerships with government agencies including the Ontario Ministry of Natural Resources and Forestry that helps provide access to infrastructure, including field and lab facilities in Algonquin Provincial Park, funding, and long-term data sets.

 Contact and Address